 Rename: Shift + F6

 You did a typo?
 The name of a variable just doesn’t quite match up with the value it holds?
-This method is being used in countless other classes but you want to rename it without breaking anything?
+This method is being used in countless other classes but do you want to rename it without breaking anything?
 Don’t worry.
 Introducing, Rename Anything.
 Just select the FIle, variable, class, or method you want to rename and press

 Shift + F6 and replace it with the other word or fix some typo.
 This will reflect every corner of your code and don’t need to manually change every occurrence of it by yourself.